Purchasing a Timeshare

 - Do they meet deadlines?

-Check out their track record, if possible.
-Local real estate agents and the Better Business Bureau, or a similar agency, may be able to provide information.
+Check out their track record with the American Resort Development Association (ARDA), if possible.
+Local real estate agents and the Better Business Bureau or a similar agency may be able to provide information.

 One way a purchaser can protect themselves is to hold money in an escrow account in case the developer defaults.
-The commitment from the seller that the facilities will be finished as promised should be written into the purchase contract with a date certain.
+The commitment from the seller that the facilities will be finished as promised should be written into the purchase contract with a set date.

-The contract may include a non-disturbance clause.
-This ensures continued use of the unit by the buyer should the resort default and a third party bring a claim against the developer or management firm.
+The timeshare contract may include a nondisturbance clause.
+This ensures the buyer's continued use of the unit if the resort defaults and a third party brings a claim against the developer or management firm.

 All promises made by the salesperson should be written into the contract.
 If not, such provisions will almost certainly be unenforceable in a court of law unless the promise is implied by state law.

 If you have additional questions about the legal implications of owning a timeshare property, contact a local real estate attorney.
 An attorney can review purchase contracts and help ensure you're working with a legitimate developer or timeshare company, not a scam artist.
 Having an attorney on your side can be beneficial when navigating the timeshare industry.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.